MHaurel/nn-concept-interpreter/README.md

   * take the mean reshape for all the sample and save it as standardized and non standardized
   * and also save for each Embedding layer a df of the non reshaped sample
 * Solve terminal error when loading a sample (not urgent)
-* Can't go to next sample if pvalue filtered
-* "sample" in right lists
-* add "filter" right to checkbox for pvalue to get it cleaner

 #### TASKS